dsaidgovsg/airflow-pipeline/README.md

 You may refer to the [vars.yml](templates/vars.yml) to have a sensing of all the possible build arguments to combine.

-## Entrypoint

-The default entrypoint script will run Airflow default setups and checks which can be controlled via env vars, then run both the webserver (in the background) and the scheduler (in the foreground).
-See [`entrypoint.sh`](entrypoint.sh) for more details.

 ## Caveat